 Connect to REST APIs with various authentication methods such as Header options, Bearer Tokens, OAuth, and similar.
 If the REST API contains multiple resources such as users, posts, and comments you can use it to connect to each one as individual endpoints, by providing the base URL.
 The data source offers pagination options to connect to each page of an endpoint.
 In some cases, endpoints require the input of a date or an ID from another endpoint.
 Configure dynamic values within the data source to handle this requirement.

-In the bottom are some real examples showing how to connect to some APIs everyone should have access to.
-Additionally they show how to use specific options about authentications and how to use dynamic values.
+At the bottom are some real examples showing how to connect to some APIs everyone should have access to.
+Additionally, they show how to use specific options for authentications and how to use dynamic values.

 Add a data source in the Portal and select the TimeXtender REST data source.
 Add a name and description for the data source.